Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/features/motion-vectors.md

 }
 ```

+> [!NOTE]
-> **NOTE:** in Unity versions earlier than 2023.2, URP would automatically use the fallback pass for all SubShader blocks which don't have a pass tagged with the `MotionVectors` [LightMode tag](../urp-shaders/urp-shaderlab-pass-tags.md).
+> In Unity versions earlier than 2023.2, URP would automatically use the fallback pass for all SubShader blocks which don't have a pass tagged with the `MotionVectors` [LightMode tag](../urp-shaders/urp-shaderlab-pass-tags.md).
 Starting from Unity 2023.2, this fallback logic is disabled for the following reasons:
 >
 >    * The fallback logic was only an initial implementation detail meant for URP's own Materials.
 >    * URP Materials now use material-type-specific motion vector passes to support features like alpha clip, LOD cross-fade, or alembic animation, making the fallback obsolete.